Ameynuddin/projects/mini-hackathon/README.md

+## This is mini hackathon, i.e., collaborative work with other coders

+Link to hosted web: https://minihackathon-host.web.app/ I used Firebase to host the web app.

+Link to the original team's repository: https://github.com/Ameynuddin/Group2

-## Hackathon: "Full-Stack Web Development Challenge"
+### Hackathon: "Full-Stack Web Development Challenge"
 This hackathon is designed to encourage participants to apply their knowledge across the full stack of web development technologies covered during the bootcamp.

-# OBJECTIVE
+## OBJECTIVE
 Participants will build a web application that incorporates various technologies covered in the bootcamp, showcasing their proficiency in HTML, CSS, JavaScript, React OR Vue, Bootstrap, Git, and GitHub.

 ## Hackathon Tasks